sdiehl/wiwinwlh/tutorial.md

   | App Exp Exp
 ```

-A lambda expression in which all variables that appear in the boxy of the expression are referenced in an
+A lambda expression in which all variables that appear in the body of the expression are referenced in an
 outer lambda binder is said to be *closed* while an expression with unbound free variables is *open*.

 SK Combinators